hyperledger-archives/ursa-rfcs/0000-crypto-construct-language.md

 compact.
 They can be strings that are very long and it may be difficult for a person not experienced in RPN to follow what is being happening.
-The compactness of other cryptographic construct representations is a result of fixing details of the construction in specifications that are not easy to update and are not transported with the data itself.
+The compactness of other cryptographic construct representations is a result of fixing details of the constructs in specifications that are not easy to update and are not transported with the data itself.
 This makes all other formats non-self-describing.
 It makes it hard for new systems to know exactly what they must do to make use of any specific cryptographic construct.